tim-dombrowski/national-debt-project/R Notebook/README.md

     ## Error in myData$debt_held_public_mil_amt/2: non-numeric argument to binary operator

 To reformat any non-text variables, we can use the `as()` functions.
-For this example, we will just format one date and one numeric variable to demonstrate the process.
+For this example, we will just format one date (`as.Date()`) and one numeric variable (`as.numeric()`) to demonstrate the process.
+Then we can check the class of those variables again to confirm that they are formatted correctly.
+Lastly, we can perform a simple calculation to confirm that the numeric variable is formatted correctly.

 ``` r
 myData$record_date = as.Date(myData$record_date)